 - Migrating code from 5.11 to 5.12

-A command-line utility for triggering the installation of a specified package on the target device.
+A command-line utility to trigger the installation of a specified package on the target device.

-A command-line utility for managing the installation of packages.
+A command-line utility to manage the installation of packages.

 - Applications Manifest Definition (info.yaml)